solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 applied at the end of the slot when the bank is freezing.
 This will effectively make any updates to the application fees valid from the next slot and not in the current slot.

+## Implementation of application fees without saving data in the ledger

+This section describes an alternate implementation of application fees noted in the third implementation here [3](#detailed-design).
+It is very similar to the implementation described above, we do not save the application fees data on the ledger so no need to make changes in the account struct.
+Instead of `LimitApplicationFees` we will have `PayApplicationFees` for each account we have to pay the application fee.
+No need for `UpdateFees` instruction, instead we can have `CheckApplicationFeesArePaid` which dapp can cpi into to check if the application fee for the account is paid.
+The application fee paid will be valid for the whole transaction, so if multiple instructions are calling `CheckApplicationFeesArePaid` will pass if the payer has paid application fees once for that account.
+The rebate is exactly as described above.

+In `load_transaction_accounts` section we iterate through all the instructions and find any instruction for program id `App1icationFees1111111111111111111111111111`.
+If there are any instructions for the application fees program then we will decode them and check if it is `PayApplicationFees` instruction.
+We will collect all `PayApplicationFees` instructions to calculate the total application fees.
+To validate the payer we will check if the payer has other fees + application fees to pay.
+There is no more need to implement a base fee surcharge section as we already know what are total fees required before loading all the accounts.

+The changes in `invoke_context` and `bank` will remain as described above.
+This implementation is more elegant, but setting application fees for existing dapps like openbook means we have to move the checking application fee part to the dapp.
+The dapps interfacing with openbook have to do additional development of this feature to support their cpi interface.

 ## Impact

 This feature is very intersting for dapps as they can earn application fees from users.